paultopia/conlaw_casebook/spring-2022-iteration/17-nfib.md

     doubt that States are capable of making decisions when put in a tight spot.
 We do doubt the authority of this Court to put them there.
-       The Government cites a severability clause codified with Medicaid in Chapter 7 of the United States Code stating 48        NATIONAL FEDERATION OF INDEPENDENT

-                         BUSINESS v.
-SEBELIUS

-             SCALIA, KENNEDY, THOMAS, and ALITO, JJ., dissenting

-    that if “any provision of this chapter, or the application thereof to any person or circumstance, is held invalid, the remainder of the chapter, and the application of such provision to other persons or circumstances shall not be affected thereby.”
+       The Government cites a severability clause codified with Medicaid in Chapter 7 of the United States Code stating that if “any provision of this chapter, or the application thereof to any person or circumstance, is held invalid, the remainder of the chapter, and the application of such provision to other persons or circumstances shall not be affected thereby.”

-42 U.S. C

-    . §1303 (2006 ed.).
 But that
     clause tells us only that other provisions in Chapter 7 should not be invalidated if §1396c, the authorization for the cut-off of all Medicaid funds, is unconstitutional.
 It does not tell us that §1396c can be judicially revised, to say what it does not say.
-Such a judicial power would not be called the doctrine of severability but perhaps the doctrine of amendatory invalidation—similar to the amendatory veto that permits the Governors of some States to reduce the amounts appropriated in legislation.
+Such a judicial power would not be called the doctrine of severability but perhaps the doctrine of amendatory invalidation---similar to the amendatory veto that permits the Governors of some States to reduce the amounts appropriated in legislation.
-    The proof that such a power does not exist is the fact that it would not preserve other congressional dispositions, but would leave it up to the Court what the “validated” legis- lation will contain.
-The Court today opts for permitting the cut-off of only incremental Medicaid funding, but it might just as well have permitted, say, the cut-off of funds that represent no more than x percent of the State’s bud- get.
+    The proof that such a power does not exist is the fact that it would not preserve other congressional dispositions, but would leave it up to the Court what the “validated” legislation will contain.
+The Court today opts for permitting the cut-off of only incremental Medicaid funding, but it might just as well have permitted, say, the cut-off of funds that represent no more than x percent of the State’s budget.
 The Court severs nothing, but simply revises §1396c to read as the Court would desire.

        We should not accept the Government’s invitation to attempt to solve a constitutional problem by rewriting the Medicaid Expansion so as to allow States that reject it